Deep in interstellar space, an aging personnel-carrier ship decorrugated.

 Horrified eyes turned to look at the Grand Tactical Display and watch the encroaching green dot.
 The acting commander had little time: "Full forcefield over all areas; all batteries prepare to fire!"

 Men and women dashed to general quarters amid the sudden klaxons.
 All their lives depended on their performance during the next sixty seconds.
-Then again, they would have to perform exceptionally to survive; only one ship had ever survived attack from the Starlane Destroyer.
+Then again, they would have to perform exceptionally to survive; only one ship, back in the earliest days of the Karthosian blockade, had ever survived attack from the Starlane Destroyer.

-That didn't mean that they weren't going to do their damnedest to get past him and through the Karthosian blockade, though.
+That didn't mean that they weren't going to do their damnedest to get past him and through the blockade, though.
 That was why they'd come this way to begin with.
-Either they faced their deaths against the Destroyer, or they faced them against starvation.
+Either they faced death against the Destroyer, or they faced death against starvation.

 Across dwindling kilometers of vacuum, cold eyes set in cold steel fixed themselves on the passenger ship.
 It was a bit smaller than he'd expected it to be.
 The ship would be armed, of course, and its weapons were doubtlessly as lethal as the mightiest of war vessels; but even the mightiest of war vessels couldn't hit a three-meter-high target if it were more than about two kilometers away.
 The steel-clad, once living man known as the Starlane Destroyer checked his multifunctional "battle club" (a haft ending in a uniquely bizarre twenty-centimeter mound of twinkling indicators and metal) one last routine time, and waited for the hard part to begin.